nitsan57/RLify/README.md

 ## Work in Progress

-- Adding support for callbacks.git
+- Add support for callbacks.git
+- Add Suppor for MARL

 ## Contributions